Jordyn Woods Flaunts Curvy Backside In Skin-Tight Bathing Suit

 Jordyn Woods isn’t letting her recent cheating scandal with Tristan Thompson bring her down.
 The model recently shared a racy photo to social media to prove that she’s still in the game.

-On Saturday afternoon, Jordyn Woods took to her Instagram account to share a photo of herself rocking a form fitting bathing suit, which flaunted her hourglass figure.
+On Saturday afternoon, Jordyn Woods took to her Instagram account to share a photo of herself rocking a form-fitting bathing suit, which flaunted her hourglass figure.

 Woods wore the long-sleeved, one-piece suit that boasted a black mid-section, sheer sleeves, and neon green accents, including some sexy cut outs on the side, which showed off Woods’ curvy backside and sexy legs in the process.